v0l/rummage/README.md

 # Rummage
 </div>

-Rummage is a miner which runs an exhaustive search for Nostr keys with custom prefixes or suffixes in the npub or hex address.
-It's designed to run on GPU and can search tens of millions of keys per second on any decent NVIDIA card.
+Rummage is a high-performance Nostr vanity miner that exhaustively searches the secp256k1 keyspace to generate custom prefixes or suffixes in either Bech32 npub format or raw hex.
+It’s built for NVIDIA GPUs using CUDA and can sustain tens of millions of key attempts per second on a single consumer card.

 ## Requirements